Darren Tilley

 Darren Tilley (born 15 March 1967) is an English football coach and former player.
-He has coached USL-1 club Rochester Rhinos.
+He is currently the head coach for Burlington SC.

 Playing career

 York City

 Tilley was born in Keynsham, Somerset.
 He played for York City in the Football League Third Division from 1991 to 1993.

-They finished in fourth position in the 22-team 1992–93 Football League Third Division, qualifying for the play-offs.
+They finished in fourth position in the 22-team 1992–93 Football League Third Division, qualifying for the playoffs.
 They were successful in the final, beating Crewe Alexandra in a penalty shoot-out to gain promotion to the Football League Second Division.

 Asia

 Before arriving in North America, spent time playing in Hong Kong and China In 1994 he played for the Happy Valley Football Club in the Hong Kong First Division and led the team in scoring.
 Tilley then moved to the Chinese Pro League and made history becoming the first European to play and score in a Chinese Professional League match with Guangdong Hongyuan Football Club.

 In 1995 he played for the Frankwell Football Club in the Hong Kong First Division and led the team in scoring.
 In 1996 he transferred to Foshan Fosti FC and was named the team MVP.